 II.
-THE DIRECTOR DID NOT ERR IN DETERMINING THAT THE MONITORING WELL SYSTEM COMPLIES WITH THE RULE AND THAT PPR WAS NOT REQUIRED TO CONDUCT MODELING the Division staff works for, advises and reports to the Director.
-Utah Code §§ 19-1-105, 19-6-
+THE DIRECTOR DID NOT ERR IN DETERMINING THAT THE MONITORING WELL SYSTEM COMPLIES WITH THE RULE AND THAT PPR WAS NOT REQUIRED TO CONDUCT MODELING

 Friends claims that the Director clearly erred, and violated the law, because he ignored his staff's recommendations to require PPR to conduct modeling to demonstrate the efficacy of the proposed groundwater monitoring system and without an adequate explanation for his decision to waive that requirement.
 Opening Brief, pp. 3-7.